Connection to the Australian Curriculum

 Across the conventions of language, numeracy and reading tests

-Items in the tests are based primarily on knowledge, understanding and skills gained from the prior year.
-As in all previous NAPLAN tests, there is also a small percentage of additional content from the year of testing and the following year of testing, providing the items can be solved with logical reasoning and are not dependent on curriculum coverage of new concepts.
-This is to ensure the range of items in the test allows all students to demonstrate their capability.
+Items in the tests are based primarily on knowledge, understanding and skills gained from previous years of schooling.
+A few questions assess additional content from the year of testing and the following year.
+These questions have been designed so that they can be answered using strategies students have learnt in previous years.
+This is to ensure the range of items in the tests allow all students to demonstrate their capability.

-The wording of the item descriptors (these describe the skills and knowledge tested in NAPLAN) that schools receive with their students’ results is directly linked to content descriptions in the Australian Curriculum: English and the Australian Curriculum: Mathematics.
+Schools receive student results linked to item descriptors that describe the skills and knowledge tested in NAPLAN.
+These descriptors are directly linked to content descriptions in the Australian Curriculum: English and the Australian Curriculum: Mathematics.

 Conventions of language tests